bourumir-wyngs/rs-opw-kinematics/README.md

 6. Wrist pole at J5 = 0°.
 The J4 and J6 axes align, and the target orientation fixes
    only their sum, `J4 + J6`.
 The solver recovers this phase and chooses a coupled pair near the reference.
 Without joint limits, the required phase correction is split equally between J4 and J6.
-With limits, it selects a feasible pair according to the configured preference for previous angles and constraint centers.
+With limits, it selects a possible pair according to the configured preference for previous angles and constraint centers.

 7. Wrist pole at J5 = ±180°.
 The wrist is reversed, so the target fixes the difference,